leekarensl/leekarensl.github.io/_posts/2023-05-07-image-search-engine.md

 ![alt text](/img/posts/search-engine-image-examples.png "Deep Learning Search Engine - Image Examples")

 <br>
 We will need to extract & capture the "features" of this base image set, and compare them to the "features" found in any given search image.
-The images with the closest match will be returned to the customer!
+The images with the closest match will be returned to the customer.

 ___
 <br>